Homily for the Commemoration of All the Faithful Departed (All Souls) (A) (2nd November, 2017) on the CommemorationIs 25:6-9;

 Often during funerals, we normally say or hear that the person is either already in heaven or in hell.
 But in the gospel we read the very words of Jesus: “… how hard it is to enter the kingdom of God!”
 (Mk 10:24; cf. Mk 10:23; Lk 18:24).
 Again, nothing is hidden before God, cf. Ps 69:5; 139:1-17, Jer 33:3.
 And remember, our target is to be as perfect as God Himself, cf. Matt 5:48.
 Hence Saint Peter aptly admonished us thus: “… strive to be found by him [God] at peace, without spot or blemish” (2Pt 3:14).

-Although we are called to be perfect as God but sometimes some of us claim to be more perfect than God Himself.
-However, what we know about life in this world and the testimony of the Holy Scripture prove such claims otherwise.
-The Book of Ecclesiastes states that “Surely there is no one on earth so righteous as to do good without ever sinning” (Eccl 7:20).
+Although we are called to be perfect as God but sometimes some of us claim to be more perfect than God.
+However, what we know about life in this world and the testimonies of the Holy Scripture prove such claims otherwise.
+The Book of Ecclesiastes states, “Surely there is no one on earth so righteous as to do good without ever sinning” (Eccl 7:20).
 In the same vein, the First Letter of St John reads: “If we say we have not sinned, we make him [God] a liar, and his word is not in us” (1Jn 1:10).
 And through the prophet Jeremiah, God said that he will punish those who deny the fact that they are sinners, cf. Jer 2:35.
 As if in confirmation, Job asked: “how can a man be just before God?”
 (Job 9:2).
 These and many more point to the fact that no matter how holy a man is he or she is still full of at least imperfections.
 And according to the scriptures, God will “reward every man according to his works” (Matt 16:27, cf. Rom 2:6, 1Cor 3:8, Prov 24:12; 2Tim 4:14; 2Chr 6:23; Jer 32:19; Ezek 18:30; 24:14; 33:20).
 The reward will not be based on hearsay.
 We read from the Prophet Jeremiah: “I the LORD test the mind and search the heart, to give to all according to their ways, according to the fruit of their doings” (Jer 17:10).
 Only God knows the hearts of all men, cf. 1Kg 8:39.

 To the scribe who answered well Jesus said: "You are not far from the kingdom of God."
 (Mk 12:34).
 That he is not far surely does not mean that he was already in the kingdom of God.
 For some people, every person who is found wanting in any way will surely go to Hell.
 But God said that every person who wrongs is to be punished according to his offence, Deut 25:2.